by Roberta Pucci and Michele Ferri

-In early life, the graphic development spontaneously goes on according to consequential phases.
-It is an organic, archetypal process that only needs a welcoming and non-judgmental environment in order to flourish, respecting individual paces.
+In early life, the process of drawing naturally unfolds according to consequential phases: it is an organic, archetypal development that just needs a welcoming environment, respectful of individual paces.

 But what about adults, especially those who stopped drawing since a long time?
 Is it still possible to restart drawing just for the sake of it, without performance anxiety about the outcome?